 There are both federal and state requirements small business owners must follow when deciding how often to pay employees.
 These laws establish other important payroll requirements, such as minimum wage rates and overtime.
 The Fair Labor Standards Act, said Sellier, does not dictate how often a business can pay employees, as long as employers pay employees for the hours they have worked.
 However, he noted that individual state laws may vary.

 According to Wu, cost-associated factors, like business cash flow and available debit schedules, typically guide payroll schedules.
-Since there is no one-size-fits-all approach for processing payroll, your costs will vary based on a number of factors, such as tax requirements, the number of employees, service bundles and, sometimes, your current payroll frequency.
+Since there is no one-size-fits-all approach for processing payroll, your costs will vary based on several factors, such as tax requirements, the number of employees, service bundles and, sometimes, your current payroll frequency.

 The costs of running payroll exceed the fee the payroll company will charge you.
 Keep in mind there are additional administrative costs you’ll be responsible for.
 Add-on fees you’ll incur each time you run payroll may include, among others, printing paper checks, data entry and direct deposit charges.